acapozucca/devops/pipeline/s2-automate-build/README.md

+**Notes:**

-**Note:** Upon starting the service up yet another user is requested to be created.
+* Upon starting the service up yet another user is requested to be created.
 Keep the credentials of this new user, as you'll need it for creating repositories.

+* In case you need to reset the password of a GitLab user follow the instructions given in this [link] (https://docs.gitlab.com/ee/security/reset_root_password.html)

 ## Configure Docker